ysdesha/winteros_week2_sensors/README.md

 `camera_optical_joint` applies a static rotation so that the camera data will be interpreted correctly by ROS tools that assume the Z-forward convention for image and depth sensors.

-Now let's add the simulated camera into `mogi_bot.gazebo`:
+Now let's add the simulated camera into `erc_bot.gazebo`:

 ```xml
   <gazebo reference="camera_link">